alimay17/idunn/weeklyReports/week02.md

 - practice minifying JS and CSS to reduce page load weight

 ## What are my blockers?
-- Team communication is difficult.
-I am the only one who is pro-active and responds in a timely manner.
+- Team communication has been difficult to get going but I think we have worked out the kinks.
+Other than that I am doing well.